alissiawells/neo-storm/README.md

 ```
 neo-storm compile -i path/to/file.go -o path/to/file.avm
 ```

+Deploying an NEP-5 token on the Mainnet will set you back by 490 GAS, so use [neo-privitenet](https://hub.docker.com/r/cityofzion/neo-privatenet/) for testing.

 # Tutorials
 - [Step-by-step guide on issuing your NEP-5 token on NEO’s Private net using Go](https://medium.com/@likkee.chong/neo-token-contract-nep-5-in-go-f6b0102c59ee)